With over 1 billion (yes, billion) views, this viral TikTok feta pasta is one of the world’s most successful food trends.

 8. Serve and enjoy!

 - Be generous with the olive oil.
 It’s the key to making the sauce incredibly rich and thick.
+This also ensures the tomatoes don’t dry out.

 - Add more herbs for more flavor.
 Tomatoes and basil are a classic combo, but feel free to experiment with other herbs, too.
 Thyme, scallions, chives, rosemary, parsley, and oregano all make fine options.